FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 • Confederation grants: Additional funding for six continental confederations (UEFA, CONMEBOL, CAF, AFC, CONCACAF, OFC)

-• Emergency COVID-19 relief: $321 million distributed through stage 3 of the FIFA COVID-19 Relief Plan
+• Emergency COVID-19 relief: $321 million distributed through FIFA COVID-19 Relief Plan

 For 2023-2026, FIFA Forward increased 29% to $2.25 billion, with each member association now receiving enhanced funding.